Azure/iot-identity-service/docs/dev/running/pkcs11/tpm2-pkcs11/ibmswtpm2.md

 1. Verify that everything is working.

     ```sh
-    sudo systemctl status ibmswtpm2   # Should be active (running)
+    # Should be active (running)
-    sudo systemctl status tpm2-abrmd   # Should be active (running), and its log should say "tcti_conf after: "mssim""
+    sudo systemctl status ibmswtpm2

+    # Should be active (running), and its log should say
+    #
+    #     tcti_conf after: "mssim"
+    sudo systemctl status tpm2-abrmd

-    tpm2_pcrread sha256   # Should print a large array of bytes instead of an error like "ERROR: Esys_GetCapability(0xA000A) - tcti:IO failure"
+    # Should print a large array of bytes,
+    # instead of an error like
+    #
+    #     ERROR: Esys_GetCapability(0xA000A) - tcti:IO failure"
+    tpm2_pcrread sha256
     ```